Last Updated: December 2023

 All land and buildings which accommodate industrial activities including production, manufacturing, assembly, research & development, warehousing, research, storage, and distribution.

-Types of Industrial Real Estate
+5 Different Types of Industrial Real Estate

 The term industrial real estate is an umbrella term to describe the general property type, but there are actually many different subtypes within the sector.
 They each can range in size, location, and use of the tenant occupying the space.
 Below we take a look at the most common types of industrial real estate.

 Warehouses are facilities that are primarily used for storage or distribution.
 They are often the largest type of industrial property by square footage to accommodate large amounts of goods and merchandise.
 Warehouses are usually strategically located within close proximity to major highway systems that can accommodate easy accessibility for frequent visitation of transportation trucks.
 Warehouses are usually located within industrially zoned land that is often outside-of or on the outskirts of metropolitan areas.
 Warehouse tenants are usually distributors (i.e. middlemen shippers for product manufacturers), manufacturers (i.e. established brands that distribute their products directly to retailers) or direct to consumers (i.e. product manufacturers that distribute their product directly to consumers).